Work and Pregnancy

-If you have a job that requires frequent heavy lifting, pulling, pushing, or other physical labor, talk with your doctor about whether it is safe to continue.
-Pregnancy symptoms such as dizziness and fatigue can make some physical jobs dangerous.
+If you have a job that often requires heavy lifting, pulling, pushing, or other physical labor, talk with your healthcare provider about whether it is safe to continue.
+Pregnancy symptoms, like dizziness and extreme tiredness,can make some physical jobs dangerous.
 As your center of gravity changes, your sense of balance may suffer, making you more likely to fall.

 If you work with chemicals, radiation, heavy metals, gases, or biological agents (virus, bacteria, fungus, or parasites) you may need to take extra precautions during pregnancy.
-Some hazardous agents get into the mother’s blood and can pass to the fetus; others can affect the mother’s health or harm the fetus directly.
-Talk with your doctor about any specific concerns you may have and ask whether you should wear protective clothing.
+Some hazardous agents get into the mother’s blood and can pass to the fetus.
+Others can affect the mother’s health or harm the fetus directly.
+Talk with your healthcare provider about any specific concerns you may have.
+Ask whether you should wear protective clothing.
 Always follow all safety procedures.

-If you work in a very hot or cold environment, or are exposed to loud noise, you may need to modify your work tasks to avoid these extremes.
+If you work in a very hot or cold environment, or are exposed to loud noise, you may need to adjust your work tasks to avoid these extremes.

 Try to book an aisle seat so you can get up and walk around and have easier access the bathroom.

 Wear your seatbelt below your belly, across the hipbones.

 Eat smaller meals.

 If you are traveling out of the country, make sure you are up to date on the necessary vaccinations.
 Avoid traveling to areas where there is a risk for malaria.

 When traveling by car, limit driving time to no more than 5 or 6 hours.
 Stop often to stretch your legs.
 Always wear your seat belt.

 Talk with your healthcare provider if you have any questions or concerns about working while you are pregnant.